mircealungu/TID_Lecture_Notes/Lectures/d. Source Code Usability.md

-- Source code as a designed artefact
+- Source code as a design artefact
 - Heuristics for increasing maintainability and usability